 New printers also mean access to new technology, such as smart power management which switches the printer off when it is not in use and document routing services which can send faxes straight to the recipients’ inbox.
 New print technology also reduces the amount of toner required to complete jobs and is made from the more environmentally friendly material.

 If you would like more advice assessing your current print processes, ASL Group can help.
-We are specialists in delivering a range of document management solutions including; managed print services, managed document services, print management as well as, on-premise, cloud and hybrid solutions.
+We are specialists in delivering a range of document management solutions including; managed print services, managed document services, print management as well as on-premise, cloud and hybrid solutions.
 So no matter how complex your current printing environment our specialists can help.
-Get in touch with us here: http://asl-group.co.uk/contact/
+Get in touch with us here: https://asl-group.co.uk/contact/